openpharma-org/patents-mcp/README.md

 ## Available Functions

-The server provides the following functions to interact with USPTO data.
+The server provides the following functions to interact with patent data from multiple sources.
 Note that the Claude Desktop client does not fully support all of these tools.
 For example, Claude Desktop does not at present allow for download of PDFs.

 ### Public Patent Search (ppubs.uspto.gov)
 - `ppubs_search_patents` - Search for granted patents in USPTO Public Search
 - `ppubs_search_applications` - Search for published patent applications in USPTO Public Search
 - `ppubs_get_full_document` - Get full patent document details by GUID from ppubs.uspto.gov
 - `ppubs_get_patent_by_number` - Get a granted patent's full text by number from ppubs.uspto.gov
 - `ppubs_download_patent_pdf` - Download a granted patent as PDF from ppubs.uspto.gov (not currently supported by Claude Desktop)

 ### Open Data Portal API (api.uspto.gov)
+Requires USPTO API Key (see API Key Setup above).

 - `get_app(app_num)` - Get basic patent application data
 - `search_applications(...)` - Search for patent applications using query parameters
 - `download_applications(...)` - Download patent applications using query parameters